roberd13/Documents/dse6hub.md

 apps' real-time moments so you can create instant insights and powerful customer experiences.

+# Getting Started with DataStax and Docker

+DataStax Docker images are licensed only for Development purposes in non-production environments.
+You can use these images to learn DSE, OpsCenter and DataStax Studio, to try new ideas, to test and demonstrate your application.

 * Docker Hub:
    * [DataStax Studio](https://hub.docker.com/r/datastax/dse-server/): The best distribution of Apache Cassandra™ with integrated Search, Analytics, Graph, and Advanced Security.
    * [DataStax Studio](https://hub.docker.com/r/datastax/dse-studio/): An interactive developer’s tool for DataStax Enterprise which is designed to help your DSE database, Cassandra Query Language (CQL), DSE Graph, and Gremlin Query Language development.
    * [DataStax OpsCenter](https://hub.docker.com/r/datastax/dse-opscenter/): The web-based visual management and monitoring solution for DataStax Enterprise (DSE).

 # Prerequisites